judesingleton/judesingleton.github.io/_projects/1_project.md

 # External Links

 View this project's [preregistration, open-source materials, and analysis pipelines](https://osf.io/63xr2/overview).
 For past presentational material (and a humbling vista over how our thinking has changed throughout this project), see [here](https://osf.io/63xr2/files/osfstorage).
-To read the first draft of our manuscript (*currently in press*), see our upload to [PsyArXiv via OSF](https://osf.io/preprints/psyarxiv/f2a9x_v1).
+To read the first draft of our manuscript (*currently in prep*), see our upload to [PsyArXiv via OSF](https://osf.io/preprints/psyarxiv/f2a9x_v1).